nathanws/bazel_soci/README.md

 This does not handle building SOCI itself with Bazel, it only links to the local SOCI installation on the system.

+Everything below assumes the correct libraries and headers are present on the system.

 ## Usage

+An example can be found [here](https://github.com/nathanws/bazel-examples/tree/master/soci).

 In the root Bazel `WORKSPACE` file, add the following: